 Pop is Jay Lewn's sonic playground.
-Whether he is performing or producing (or both), the multi-hyphenate artist has a penchant for creating sounds that don't quite sit at the center.
-The noticeable R&B influences, often infused in non traditional ways, make for a much more textured musical experience.
+Whether he is performing or producing (or both), the multi-hyphenate artist has a penchant for creating sounds that don't quite sit at the centre.
+The noticeable R&B influences, often infused in non-traditional ways, make for a much more textured musical experience.
 And with an exciting presentation to match, engaging with the singer/songwriter's art is nothing short of fun.
 With the recently released Topdown, Jay invites us to watch closely as he gears up to release his 2nd project, Loverboy.

 The Floor: What makes your upcoming EP Loverboy, different from the last one?

 Jay Lewn: Well this one I made pretty much on my own.
 I started working on it in April last year, and the nature of the year made collaborating hard.
 I also really feel like I’m exploring different sounds.
 I always want to sit slightly to the left of everything.
 It's still very much in that R&B-Pop world, but I want to see how I can present it differently.

 Most of the time I'll sit down at my piano, which I always have right here in front of me and start with chords.
 And then I'll turn on the microphone and start improvising with a different melody that doesn't have any lyrics and sometimes it won’t have any lyrics for like weeks.
 I'm quite free with it really, and because it starts from a place of improvising, I end up with some quite cool melodies.
 I try to leave myself open to not being conventional all the time and that's kind of what I like.

 Are you precious with songwriting?
 Do you co-write on your projects?